Youngermaster/Automation-Scripts/README.md

 # Automatization-scripts

-This repo contains and will has some scripts that I use for make my development faster on my Ubuntu machine
+This repo contains and will has some scripts that I use for make my development faster on my machines (Arch and Ubuntu 20.04).

 To use it globally I add the container folder to `~/.bashrc`.